 If it’s the consistency of strawberry jam

-“Blood can turn solid and appear as a clot in certain conditions,” says the OBGYN.
-It’s not necessarily something to worry about—chunks the size of raisins or smaller during a heavy blood flow are totally normal, says Dr. Ross.
-But if they’re thick and larger than a quarter, they can be indicative of a hormonal imbalance, uterine fibroids, uterine polyps, or an abnormal pregnancy.
+Period blood clots or a jelly-like clump can look and feel alarming, but it's not necessarily something to worry about.
+"Essentially there are globs of coagulated blood and tissue from the lining of your uterus," says Jones.
+Chunks the size of raisins or smaller during a heavy blood flow are totally normal, Dr. Ross adds.
+But if they're thick and larger than a quarter, they can be indicative of a hormonal imbalance, uterine fibroids, uterine polyps, or an abnormal pregnancy.

 If it looks like muddy rain drops

-In most cases, spotting mid-cycle is NBD—often, it’s just a sign of ovulation.
-But if you’re seeing brown droplets between periods for more than two to three months, it could be because of hormonal fluctuations caused by puberty, pre-menopause, menopause, polycystic ovarian syndrome ovulation, or birth control side effects.
-Consulting a doc can help you figure out the source of your spotty sitch.
+In most cases, spotting mid-cycle is NBD—often, it's just a sign of ovulation.
+But if you're seeing brown droplets between periods for more than two to three months, it could be because of hormonal fluctuations caused by puberty, pre-menopause, menopause, polycystic ovarian syndrome, or birth control side effects.
+Consulting a doc can help you figure out the source.

 Loading More Posts...